-Admissibility of Electronic Evidence: Does Section 61 of the BSA Permit Oral Proof (Overriding Arjun Panditrao)
+Admissibility of Electronic Evidence: Section 61 of the BSA Permits Oral Evidence (Overriding Arjun Panditrao)

 Introduction

 The Supreme Court decision in Arjun Panditrao Khotkar v.
-Kailash Kushanrao Gorantyal, (2020) 7 SCC 1, established a strict interpretation (prior to promulgation of Adhiniyam, 2023).
-It laid down that the proof by the certificate under Section 65B (Section 63, Adhiniyam) is mandatory for admitting a computer output (copy) in evidence.
-Arjun Panditrao interpreted to say that Section 65B is a complete code.
+Kailash Kushanrao Gorantyal, (2020) 7 SCC 1: AIR 2020 SC 4908, established a strict interpretation.
+It laid down (before promulgation of Adhiniyam, 2023) that the proof by the certificate under Section 65B (Section 63, Adhiniyam) was mandatory for admitting a computer output (copy) in evidence.

-Section 61, Adhiniyam makes a drastic legislative change to this deliberation placed by Arjun Panditrao Khotkar.
-By virtue of Section 61, a computer output (i.e., a copy of an electronic record) is capable of being proved by any mode of proof recognised under the Adhiniyam, and is not restricted to proof solely through the certificate contemplated in Section 63.
+Section 61, Adhiniyam made a drastic legislative change to the deliberation placed by Arjun Panditrao Khotkar.
+By virtue of Section 61, a computer output (i.e., a copy of an electronic record) is capable of being proved by any mode of proof recognised under the Adhiniyam, and is not restricted to proof solely through the certificate.

 Section 61, Adhiniyam reads as under: